 Strawberry peach pie is summer nestled in a buttery crust.
 Those flaky, buttery layers combined with the sweetness from the peaches and strawberries, and the warmth from the cinnamon and brown sugar, this is a match made in heaven.
 Pies may have endless possibilities, but this is one of my favorites - along with a classic blueberry pie!

-Strawberry is also quite versatile, and I use it both in savory dishes like this arugula summer salad, and breakfast dishes like these strawberry scones or strawberry rhubarb oatmeal bars.
-For a showstopping dessert, I recommend this fresh strawberry cake with lemon curd.
+For a showstopping dessert, I recommend this fresh strawberry cake with lemon curd or a simple strawberry sorbet.
 I think you simply cannot go wrong with strawberries, and they work beautifully with tart fruit like rhubarb, but also sweet fruit like peaches.

 Freezing peaches for pie filling